 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the W Curtis Rd / East Rd neighborhood, 32.8% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 32.8% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (23.0%), and 11.5% in clerical, assistant, and tech support occupations.
+In the W Curtis Rd / East Rd neighborhood, 31.9% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.9% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (23.7%), and 15.6% in clerical, assistant, and tech support occupations.

+The languages spoken by people in this neighborhood are diverse.
+These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in the W Curtis Rd / East Rd neighborhood is English, spoken by 97.5% of households.
-Some people also speak Polish (5.3%).
+Other important languages spoken here include Polish and Spanish.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.